stoozey/SSave/README.md

 - You can create multiple versions of a save file type (a common use case for this is having multiple slots of save files)
 - Old saves automatically sync with any new data you add to your project that wasn't originally in the save file.
     You can be 100% sure that a value in your save file is ALWAYS there, even if removed from the file
 - Don't want users to tamper with your files?
 You can both ecode or encrypt your files.
-This information is stored in the file header and handled internally, so you can load a protected file without needing to do any extra work
+This information is handled internally, so you can load a protected file without needing to do any extra work